maayan-t8/markdown-site/README.md

 - Run `npm run import <url>` to scrape and create draft posts locally
 - Then sync to dev or prod with `npm run sync` or `npm run sync:prod`

+### Newsletter and Email

+The framework includes AgentMail integration for newsletter subscriptions and contact forms.
+Features include:

+- Newsletter subscriptions and sending
+- Contact forms on any post or page
+- Automated weekly digests
+- Developer notifications
+- Admin UI for subscriber management
+- CLI tools for sending newsletters and stats

+See the [AgentMail setup guide](https://www.markdown.fast/blog/how-to-use-agentmail) for configuration instructions.

 ## Getting Started

 ### Prerequisites